SpudGunMan/bapi/data/VARA.md

 ```
 ## Configure Wine
 - Install DLL with winetricks by running "winetricks" from CLI
-  - You may want to run `WINEARCH=win32 winetricks` to set it up the first time
+  - You may want to run `WINEARCH=win32 winetricks` to set it up the first time, on ARM64 wow64 it will fail
   - press OK for 'default prefix'
   - choose install a DLL or component
   - Select some needed DLL and press OK to install